bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

 Templates
 #########

 Bugzilla uses a system of templates to define its user interface.
-Templates can be modified, replaced or overridden.
-This means that administrators can configure the look and feel of Bugzilla without having to edit Perl files or facing the nightmare of massive merge conflicts when they upgrade to a newer version in the future.
+The standard templates can be modified, replaced or overridden.
+You can also use template hooks in an :ref:`extension <writing-extensions>` to add or modify the behaviour of templates using a stable interface.

 .. _template-directory: